-- Clean shift—All members are part of a ‘clean team’ and once every four weeks or five weeks are expected to spend up to two hours cleaning the community building or other community property.
+• Clean shift—All members are part of a ‘clean team’ and once every four weeks or five weeks are expected to spend 1.5 hours cleaning the community building or other community property.

-- Cook shift—If you’re a member of a food co-op, you’ll likely take on responsibility for cooking for your co-op about once per week.
-A cook shift can take an average of four hours.
+• Cook shift—If you’re a member of a food co-op, you’ll likely take on responsibility for cooking for your co-op about once per week.
+A cook shift can take an average of four to five hours.
 Likely you’ll have to clean the kitchen occasionally, too, to the tune of about two hours per month.

-Once a year the full group gets together to spend anywhere from three days to a week in a number of closely spaced meetings to help us reach consensus on items too big to be handled at Sunday meetings.
+• Retreat—Once a year the full group gets together to spend anywhere from three days to a week in a number of closely spaced meetings to help us reach consensus on items too big to be handled at Sunday meetings.
 We also set our priorities for the year and assign year-long responsibilities to members.
 Participation at the retreat is expected.
-People’s participation in this varies a fair amount—some folks only show up for topics that most concern them, while other folks come to every topic and go even further by helping to plan, run, and record the meetings.
-Members also frequently spend time before the retreat ‘pre-processing’—discussing in small informal groups the upcoming topic to uncover the underlying issues and find solutions that would meet everyone’s needs.
+People’s participation in this varies a fair amount some folks only show up for topics that most concern them, while other folks come to every topic and go even further by helping to plan, run, and record the meetings.
+Members also frequently spend time before the retreat ‘pre-processing’ discussing in small informal groups the upcoming topic to uncover the underlying issues and find solutions that would meet everyone’s needs.